ivine369/instagram/README.md

 *Run the application "python manage.py runserver"

 ## Known Bugs
 There are no issues that have  been resolved and incase of a bug,let users know and also outline any issues that would impact use of your application.
-Share any solutions that are in place.
+Share any solutions that are in place

 ## Technologies Used
 *Django